-This bachelor's thesis aimed to compile a business plan for the Kolo Kavárna, located in the centre of Uherské Hradiště.
-The main goal was to estimate and assess the potential profitability of this company.
+This bachelor's thesis aimed to compile a business plan for the cycling café Domestikárna, located in the centre of Uherské Hradiště.
+The main goal was to to estimate the potential profitability of this company.
 The bachelor thesis is divided into two parts.